blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/arcanus/bunker_town.md

 # Bunker town
 Bunker town consists of a metal disk with a 20ft diameter blacksteel door leading inside a maze of underground tunnels.
 Most people down here are armed with a blaster and a titan jumpsuit.

+## Purple shield
+If one approaches the shield, sentinels will approach them and ask questions before letting them in.
+They may requst food or headscratches.

 ## Directory
+There's a chalk map of the bunker city with labeled locations.
 - Silent Salon
 - Hospitality Chambers
 - General Store
+- Botany Bay
+- Security
+- Clone vats
+- Engineering
+- Executive suite
+- Waterworks
+- Surgical Bay
+- Hangar

 ## Silent Salon
 - Secret silent order base